 Butterworth & Sons Funeral Home

 Seattle’s first, purpose-built mortuary; this building had the first elevator in Seattle -designed specifically for transporting bodies.
-Did the Butterworth boys get a bit overzealous in claiming the $50 a body reward for getting corpses off the street?
+Did the Butterworth boys get a bit overzealous in claiming the $50 reward for getting corpses off the street?

 Suquamish Burial Ground